popskraft/nutcracker/content/california/hand-cleaner.md

 # Page content
 title: Professional <br> **Hand Cleaner**
 titlePrefix: "Nutcracker Pro Professional Hand Cleaner for California Auto Shops & Dealerships"
-subtitle: "# Secret Gear of Silent Heroes"
 description: >
   Nutcracker Pro presents its top-tier Industrial Hand Soap, a non-solvent, professional-grade hand cleaner engineered specifically for the rigorous demands of California's automotive service industry.
 This hand cleaner is a favorite among California mechanics, auto shop managers, and dealership decision-makers who require a product that can tackle the toughest grease, oil, and grime while ensuring the health and moisture of their hands.
 Formulated with multiple emollients and conditioners, it offers both a non-greasy finish and a skin-conditioning formula ideal for prolonged use.
-Designed with the busy pace of California auto shops in mind, this product promises fast shipping, bulk ordering capabilities, and exceptional compliance with local industry standards.
-Whether you are a dealership service center or an independent mechanic in California, Nutcracker Pro’s Industrial Hand Soap is your reliable partner for maintaining clean, protected, and healthy hands on the job.
-Experience the perfect blend of industrial strength and skin safety that has set a new standard in automotive maintenance supplies across California.

-# Media
-ogImage: /images/handcleaner/ogimage.jpg

-# CTA buttons
-buttonCartText: Buy Hand Cleaner
-buttonWholesaleText:

-# cover slider (in static folder)
-slider:
-  - image: /images/covers/cover-3.webp
-  - image: /images/covers/cover-2.webp
-  - image: /images/covers/cover-4.webp

-# cover image
-coverImage: images/handcleaner/product-cover.png
-coverImageMobile: images/handcleaner/product-cover-mobile.png
-coverImageTitle: "Order the Nutcracker Pro Hand Cleaner Today"
-coverImageAlt: "Nutcracker Pro Professional Hand Cleaner for California Auto Shops"

-# features
-features:
-  - "Does Not Contain Petroleum Solvents"
-  - "Helps Hands With Repeated Use"
-  - "Easily removes paint, oil, and grease"
-  - "Volume: 120 FL OZ (3.55 L)."
-  - "Dispenser is available for easy use."

 # price section
 priceSection:
   title: "Outstanding Price"

-# products section
-products:
-  - size:
-    image: /images/handcleaner/product-1.jpg
-    imageAlt: "Buy a Small batch of Nutcracker Pro Hand Cleaner"
-    productLink:
-    buttonWholesaleText: false
-    priceText: "Small batch from 4 containers"
-  - size:
-    image: /images/handcleaner/product-2.jpg
-    imageAlt: "Order Wholesale Batch of Nutcracker Pro Hand Cleaner"
-    productLink:
-    buttonText: false
-    priceText: "Large batch of 114 containers"

-# benefitsHeader
-benefitsHeaderTitle:

 # benefitsContent
 benefitsImages: